Firesphere/silverstripe-stripeslack/readme.md

 ## Adding the form to your website

-On your place of choice to add the form, simply include `$SlackForm` and the form should appear.
+On the place of choice to add the form, simply include `$SlackForm` in your template at your place of choice (You might want to add `$Top` if needed)and the form should appear.

 Textual changes can be made in a translation file in your base project.
 See `stripeslack\lang\en.yml` for an example.